joshbatties/harvard-cs/README.md

 # harvard-cs
-Repository to learn to implement the teachings of Harvard University's free Computer Science course on freeCodeCamp.org's YouTube channel
+Repository to learn to implement the teachings of Harvard University's Computer Science course CS50